andymasteroffish/plex_tools/README.md

 I don't think it factors in which user played the song, so if you have multiple people streaming from your library you may need to fiddle with the file.

+If you have it make a playlist, the new playlist will just appear in your playlist tab in Plex.
+If you already had the page open you will have to refresh.

 ## Usage

 `python3 most_played.py -url PLEX_URL -token YOUR_TOKEN -playlist 100 -date 22/01/01 -print`

 This will get your top songs played since Jan 1 2022.
 A playlist will be made with the 100 most played songs.
-Since `-print` is included, all the songs will also be printed to the console
+Since `-print` is included, all the songs will also be printed to the console.

 ## Arguments